pepegar/courses-and-presentations/slides-md/app/00-intro.md

 >- 15 sessions
 >- 1 workgroup assignment
->- Individual work (I'll be grading the Python part of your Term Integration Project)
+>- Individual work (I'll be grading an individual project from you.
+It can be
+>  the term integration project, or something else.)

 # Syllabus

-# SESSION 1 (FACE TO FACE)
+# SESSION 1

 Course presentation. in this session we will introduce the course, the syllabus, materials we're going to use, and grading system.
 Backend development in